-On April 18, 2022, the Company closed its public offering of 22,500,000 common shares, at the public offering price of \$4.00 per share.
-The exercise of the underwriters' option to purchase over-allotment shares brought the total number of common shares sold by Affimed to 25,875,000.
+On April 18, 2022, the Company closed its public offering of 2,250,000 common shares, at the public offering price of \$40.00 per share.
+The exercise of the underwriters' option to purchase over-allotment shares brought the total number of common shares sold by Affimed to 2,587,500.
 The public offering generated net proceeds of €89.8 million (\$97.0 million), after deducting €6.0 million (\$6.5 million) in underwriting commissions and other offering expenses.

-In connection with common share issuances in 2022 an amount of €6.0 million of direct and incremental transaction cost was deducted from equity; shown net of proceeds in the statement of changes in equity.
+The incremental transaction costs were deducted from equity; shown net of proceeds in the statement of changes in equity.